-How Long Will the SLC Social Security Disability Appeal Process Take?
+How Long Will the Social Security Disability Appeal Process Take?

 After you file your application, you may wonder how long the appeal process will take.
-The short answer is, it takes a long time.
+The short answer is, it can take a long time.
 The wait between filing your application to the date of your hearing, can take up to two years.
 The Social Security Disability appeal process can be frustrating and confusing.
 It is also a long wait for your day in court.
 Your Salt Lake City Social Security Disability Lawyer has limited ability to speed up the process.
 But at Cannon Disability Law, we do everything we can to make sure there are no case delays.
+We ask for your help in obtaining medical records during the process.
+The more information we can present to the SSA, the better chance we have of winning the case at an earlier stage.

 Below you will find an overview of the SSA disability process.
 This includes an estimated waiting time at each stage of your case.
 Cannon Disability Law typically wins cases at the hearing stage, because this is when we argue your case before a judge.
 Throughout the wait for a court date, we ask you to maintain a good relationship with your doctors.
 Good relationships with your doctors helps us collect your medical records.
 We need your medical records in order to build a winning case.